George Edwardes: The Gaiety Theatre

-At the Gaiety Theatre, Edwardes hired Ivan Caryll as the resident composer and music director, and created a series of shows featuring fashionable characters and costumes, tuneful music, romantic and topical lyrics and pretty dancing.
+At the Gaiety Theatre, Edwardes hired Ivan Caryll as the resident composer and music director and created a series of shows featuring fashionable characters and costumes, tuneful music, romantic and topical lyrics and pretty dancing.
 He embedded these elements in an often tenuous but nonetheless continuous original narrative.
-Like burlesque, Edwardes' "girl" musicals featured chorus lines and other devices for the display of women's bodies, but within the context of the simple narrative, elaborate displays of contemporary fashion and scenery, and light parody of social convention and topical issues.
+Like burlesque, Edwardes's "girl" musicals featured chorus lines and other devices for the display of women's bodies, but within the context of the simple narrative, elaborate displays of contemporary fashion and scenery, and light parody of social convention and topical issues.

-For the next two decades, the "girl" musicals, with popular songs by Lionel Monckton and lively books by Owen Hall, filled the Gaiety Theatre, including The Shop Girl (1894), The Circus Girl (1896), A Runaway Girl (1898), The Orchid (1903), The Spring Chicken (1905), The Girls of Gottenberg (1907), Our Miss Gibbs (1909), The Sunshine Girl (1912), and After the Girl (1914).
+For the next two decades, the "girl" musicals, with popular songs by Lionel Monckton and lively, wise-crack filled books by Owen Hall, filled the Gaiety Theatre, including The Shop Girl (1894), The Circus Girl (1896), A Runaway Girl (1898), The Orchid (1903), The Spring Chicken (1905), The Girls of Gottenberg (1907), Our Miss Gibbs (1909), The Sunshine Girl (1912), and After the Girl (1914).
 The heroines were independent young women who often earned their own livings.
 The stories followed a familiar plot line – a chorus girl breaks into high society, a shop girl makes a good marriage.
 There was always a misunderstanding during act one and an engagement at the end.
-In the words of a contemporary review, Edwardes’ musicals were "Light, Bright and enjoyable."
+In the words of a contemporary review, Edwardes’s musicals were "Light, Bright and enjoyable."
 These musicals were widely imitated by other British producers, and, within a decade, in America.